About Hidde

 Hidde conducts legal proceedings and provides advice on corporate law mainly in cases concerning directors’ and officers’ liability, shareholder disputes and post-closing disputes.
 He also regularly conducts legal proceedings at the Enterprise Division of the Court of Appeal in Amsterdam.

-Furthermore, he is regularly appointed as the liquidator of dissolved companies (after the reopening by the court of the dissolution of a company and sometimes upon the request from the Public Prosecution Service).
+Furthermore, he is regularly appointed as the liquidator of dissolved companies, after the reopening by the court of the dissolution of a company and sometimes upon the request from the Public Prosecution Service.

 Insolvency law

-The court has been appointing Hidde for almost twenty years as the insolvency practitioner or administrator of medium-sized and large enterprises.
-Due to this work experience as an insolvency practitioner, Hidde can provide excellent practical and strategic advice regarding relaunches, or during (imminent) disputes with insolvency practitioners or creditors in cases concerning directors' and officers' liability and prejudicing (fraudulent preference).
+The court has been appointing Hidde for almost 20 years as the insolvency practitioner or administrator of medium-sized and large enterprises.
+Due to this work experience as an insolvency practitioner, Hidde can provide excellent practical and strategic advice regarding relaunches, or during (imminent) disputes with insolvency practitioners or creditors in cases concerning directors’ and officers’ liability and prejudicing (fraudulent preference).

 Hidde was involved in the advice by AMS to the German shareholders’ association SdK concerning the settlement under the Court Approval of a Private Composition (Prevention of Insolvency) Act offered by Steinhoff International Holdings N.V., which has been one of the largest proceedings under the Court Approval of a Private Composition (Prevention of Insolvency) Act since its implementation.